aisingapore/TagUI/README.md

 and|&&
 or|&#124;&#124;

-Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal, you can write with or without s behind. you can use if check_tx("element") to check if the element exists, before doing the step on next line
+Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal, you can write with or without s behind. you can use if present('element') to check if the element exists, before doing the step on next line

 ### REPOSITORIES
 - Repositories help to make objects or steps reusable and improve readability